Procedure of Foreign Direct Investment (FDI) in Nepal

 - Consultancy services having foreign investment of more than fifty-one percent.

-5) What is the procedure for establishment and operation?
+5) What is the procedure for establishment and operation of FDI in Nepal?

 The basic corporate and regulatory procedure for establishment and operation is outlined as below.